RS:X European Championships – Battle for Tokyo 2020 begins

 The first major regatta for RS:X athletes hoping to compete in the Tokyo 2020 Olympics, it is a must-do event for the British Sailing Team (BST) and 30 British competitors are entered for the four major RS:X titles.

-The Europeans are shoehorned in between the jsut completed Sophia and the World Cup round in Genoa, Italy next week.
+The Europeans are shoehorned in between the just completed Sophia and the World Cup round in Genoa, Italy next week.

 But for BST members this will be their first big selection event on the road to the 2020 Games, with selection for the final Test event in August this year the target.